KK7A5954 WEB

 My educational background includes a MA in Music Therapy from the University of Roehampton in London, UK and a BMus in Classical Piano from McGill University in Montreal.
 I am also an Associate of the Royal Conservatory of Music in Toronto.

-I am an Accredited Music Therapist (MTA) and follows the ethical codes of the Canadian Association of Music Therapists (CAMT) and a member of the Health and Care Professions Council (HCPC, UK).
+I am a Registered Psychotherapist (RP) and Music Therapist Accredited (MTA), and adheres to the Code of Conduct of the College of Registered Psychotherapists of Ontario (CRPO) and ethical codes of the Canadian Association of Music Therapists (CAMT).
+I am a recognised Neurologic Music Therapist (NMT-F™) and a member of the Health and Care Professions Council (HCPC, UK).

 Publications